archlinux/arch-boxes/README.md

 * qemu (for libvirt provider support)
 * virtualbox (for virtualbox support)
 * VMware Workstation Pro (for vmware support)
+* jq (for preprocessing packer json files at runtime if you choose)

 ## variables
 Here is an overview over all variables you can set in `vagrant.json` or